Amalfi Coast suggested itineraries

-A journey, on foot, through the mountains of the Amalfi Coast.
+A journey, on foot, exploring the mountains of the Amalfi Coast.

 One of Italy's most important nature reserves, the Lattari Mountains are the western continuation of the Picentini mountain range.
 Winding their way between the Gulfs of Salerno and Naples, the mountains are no less beautiful than the legendary sea of the Amalfi Coast lying at their feet.
 The Lattari Mountains are traversed by numerous nature trails, all of which relatively easy going, the only equipment required being a good pair of walking boots.